Regular price $9.95 CAD

 Chico Canta, the youngest of twelve, is a tiny, mischievous, fearless mouse who lives with his family in an old theater.
 They love to go upstairs to see the plays and echo the audience shouting, “Bravo, bravo!” as the curtain falls.

 Mrs. Canta has her hands full trying to keep track of all her children, especially Chico Canta.
 She is always telling them, “Hurry!
 Hurry! ¡Pronto! ¡Pronto!”
-She speaks many languages — not only English, Spanish and Italian, but Spider, Cricket and Moth, as well.
-And she encourages her children to develop their own language skills.
+She speaks many languages, and she encourages her children to develop their own language skills.
 “Bilingual, bravo!” she is always telling them.

 Amelia Lau Carling’s charming illustrations show the pleasures, fears, antics and glories of Chico Canta and his family, all against the backdrop of the elegant old theater.